district0x/district-server-smart-contracts/README.md

    "__Set________Set________Set________Set__" "0x575262e80edf7d4b39d95422f86195eb4c21bb52"})
 ```

+Returns a Promise which resolves to the contracts address.

 #### <a name="write-smart-contracts!">`write-smart-contracts! []`
 Writes smart-contracts that are currently in module's state into file that was passed to `:contracts-var`.

+#### <a name="wait-for-tx-receipt">`wait-for-tx-receipt [tx-hash]`
+Function blocks until transaction is transmitted to the network, returns a Promise which resolves to the receipt.

 #### <a name="contract-event-in-tx">`contract-event-in-tx [tx-hash contract-key event-name & args]`
 Will return first contract event with name `event-name` that occured during execution of transaction with hash `tx-hash`.
 This is useful, when you look for data in specific event after doing some transaction.
 For example in tests, or mock data generating.
 Advantage is that this function is synchronous, compared to setting up event filter with web3.